digitalden3/denizyilmaz.cloud/README.md

 The architecture was initially deployed by using the AWS Management Console and GitHub Actions was used for the CI/CD method.

-I have recently made a dev branch and fully automated this architecture with AWS SAM.
+I have recently made a [dev branch](https://github.com/digitalden3/serverless-website-frontend/tree/dev) and fully automated this architecture with AWS SAM.
 Once I have finalized this README.
-I will merge the branches.
+I will merge the branch with main.

 The backend of this project has also deployed by AWS SAM and can be found [HERE](https://github.com/digitalden3/serverless-website-backend).